-Does poor air quality affect decision-making?
-We study this question based on elections, in which millions of people decide on the same issue on the same day in different locations.
-We use county-level data from 64 federal and state elections in Germany over a nineteen-year period and exploit plausibly exogenous variation in ambient air pollution within counties across election dates.
-Our results show that a high concentration of particulate matter (PM10) on an election day significantly affects voting behavior.
-An increase in the concentration of PM10 by $10\mu g/m3 - \text{around two within-county standard deviations} - \text{reduces the vote share of the incumbent by 2 percentage points and increases the vote share of the established opposition by 2.8 percentage points.
-These are strong effects, equivalent to 4% and 7% of the respective mean vote shares.
+This paper studies the effect of air pollution on voting outcomes.
+We use data from 60 federal and state elections in Germany from 2000 to 2018 and exploit plausibly exogenous fluctuations in ambient air pollution within counties across election dates.
+Higher air pollution on election day shifts votes away from incumbent parties and towards opposition parties.
+An increase in the concentration of particulate matter (PM10) by $10\mu g/m^3$ - around two within-county standard deviations - reduces the vote share of incumbent parties by two percentage points, which is equivalent to 4% of the mean vote share.
 We generalize these findings by documenting similar effects with data from a weekly opinion poll and a large-scale panel survey.
-We provide further evidence that emotions are a likely mechanism: the survey data show that poor air quality leads to greater anxiety and unhappiness, which may reduce the support for the political status quo.$
+We provide further evidence that emotions are a likely mechanism: the survey data show that poor air quality leads to greater anxiety and unhappiness, which may reduce the support for the political status quo.
+Overall, these results suggest that poor air quality affects decision-making in the population at-large, which has far-reaching knock-on effects on society.